areese801/markdown_todoist/README.md

-# Did you save time or money by using this tool?

-If so, you can [Buy Me a Coffee](https://www.buymeacoffee.com/areese801).  😎

 # Use Case
 If you want to be able to create To-Do items in markdown syntax in your note files (e.g. Notes created with [Obsidian](https://obsidian.md/)), but have those materialize in [Todoist](https://todoist.com/) then this package is for you.

 In other words:  Type away, making your notes fast an furiously.
 When a To-do item pops into your mind, no need to switch apps, just make your To-do item in your markdown file and stay in the zone.

-After trying it out, if you feel the urge, you can [Buy Me a Coffee](https://www.buymeacoffee.com/areese801)
+After trying it out, if you feel the urge, you can [Buy Me a Coffee](https://www.buymeacoffee.com/areese801) ☕️ ☕️ ☕️

+## Live Demo Video
+If you're a visual person, you can see this tool in action, [here on YouTube](https://www.youtube.com/watch?v=75H1IU0_tHo)

-## Why would I want to use this?
+## Why would I want to use this utility?
 - Because notes kept in [Markdown](https://www.markdownguide.org/basic-syntax/) are very portable.
 Since they're plain text, they're compatible with a wide variety of tools.
 	- This author's favorite tool is [Obsidian](https://obsidian.md/), but you're not limited to any one tool
 - Because while To-Do items in Markdown are nice, there's no denying the power of [Todoist](https://todoist.com/).
 (Scheduling, Reminders, Tagging, Delegation, etc, etc)

 # What this tool is and what it is Not

-## This tool is new
-"It works on my computer", as they say, but I haven't tested it for all edge cases (strange Markdown Syntax or wording) so there may be some bugs.
-I haven't tested it on Windows either.
-If you'd like to help with that, please reach out.

-At the end of the day, nothing happening within this tool is terribly complex so it may not need much more refinement.
-Still, there could be some bugs to work out.
-Think of it as a "Version 0"

 ## This tool is not a copy of [obsidian-todoist-plugin](https://github.com/jamiebrynes7/obsidian-todoist-plugin)

 I've tried out the popular [obsidian-todoist-plugin](https://github.com/jamiebrynes7/obsidian-todoist-plugin), by [jamiebrynes7](https://github.com/jamiebrynes7) which I think is really great.
-Markdown Todoist is slightly different however, in that it's more of a Batch Load of parsed tasks rather than a view into todoist Filters.
+Markdown Todoist is slightly different however, in that it's more of a Batch Load of parsed tasks rather than a view into todoist Views.
 I think these tools probably complement each other for different use cases.

-## This tool is not an Obsidian Plugin, for now
+## This tool is not an Obsidian Plugin, for now.
+Perhaps never.
 This tool is **Not** an [Obsidian Plugin](https://help.obsidian.md/Advanced+topics/Community+plugins).
-The Primary reason for this is that [the original author](https://github.com/areese801) is better with Python that Javascript.
+The Primary reason for this is that [the original author](https://github.com/areese801) is better with Python than Javascript.
 The original intention was to get things working with Python, as described throughout the rest of this document, then translate all of that into a "Version 2" in the form of an Obsidian plugin.

 At this point, that may or may not happen.
 Reason being that it could be argued that this tool is better off as a standalone code package and that the lack of tight integration with Obsidian is a feature ~~, not a bug~~ because it allows the tool to work with arbitrary Markdown files anywhere on the file system and also makes automation easy to implement (See Automation section below), which might be harder to do (or impossible?  ...
 I haven't looked closely enough) as an Obsidian Plugin

 ## This tool is basic when it comes to To-Do creation
 For now, there are no bells and whistles when it comes to Migrating tasks into Todoist.
 There is no (intentional) handling for [Projects](https://todoist.com/help/articles/introduction-to-projects), [Labels](https://todoist.com/help/articles/introduction-to-labels), [Priorities](https://todoist.com/help/articles/introduction-to-priorities).
 Todoist itself might gracefully handle some of these things based on how the task is worded, but there are no guarantees.

-For now, this tool has been built solely to shunt To-Do tasks into your [Default Project](https://todoist.com/help/articles/whats-the-difference-between-the-inbox-and-a-project) (.e.g Inbox), with "Today" as the Due Date so that you might go on to augment these tasks with Labels and Comments, change the due date, assign to a project, etc.
+Today, this tool will simply shunt To-Do tasks into your [Default Project](https://todoist.com/help/articles/whats-the-difference-between-the-inbox-and-a-project) (.e.g Inbox), with "Today" as the Due Date so that you might go on to augment these tasks with Labels and Comments, change the due date, assign to a project, etc.

 The notion comes from the [GTD Method](https://todoist.com/productivity-methods/getting-things-done).